Recycling collections are changing from Monday 3rd August

 We all need to do our bit for the planet, so we are looking at ways we can help you to reduce single-use plastic and recycle more.

-Taking a positive step towards helping our environment, we will no longer be supplying orange plastic bags to collect your recycling.
-Instead, we are introducing reusable recycling sacks to cut down the amount of single-use plastic being used, which is also a much more cost-effective solution too.
+Taking a positive step towards helping our environment, we will no longer be supplying the single-use orange plastic bags to collect your recycling.
+Instead, we are introducing reusable recycling sacks to cut down the amount of single-use plastic being used.
+It is also a much more cost-effective solution too.

 We will deliver directly to your doorstep: